Skip to content

 Brian Manternach, D.M.

 Dr. Brian Manternach’s voice students are actively pursuing performance careers from New York to Los Angeles and abroad.
-They have been cast in film, TV, national and international Broadway tours, Off-Broadway and regional Equity theatres, cruise lines, amusement parks, and commercials.
+They have been cast in film, TV, national and international Broadway tours, Off-Broadway, regional theatre, cruise lines, amusement parks, and commercials.
 They have earned top honors in vocal competitions at the local, regional, national, and international level.

-As a teacher and scholar, Dr. Manternach was the recipient of the 2021 Faculty Excellence in Research Award for the University of Utah College of Fine Arts and the 2016 Voice Pedagogy Award from the National Association of Teachers of Singing Foundation.
-He has presented research, lectures, and workshops for the Pan American Vocology Association, Voice Foundation, International Physiology and Acoustics of Singing Conference, Voice and Speech Trainers Association, Fall Voice Conference, Interdisciplinary Society for Quantitative Research in Music and Medicine, Summer Vocology Institute, TEDxSaltLakeCity, University of Utah Health Performance Voice Conference, Utah Theatre Association, Idaho State Thespian Festival, and for NATS at chapter, district, regional, and national conferences.
+As a teacher and scholar, Dr. Manternach was the recipient of the 2024 Teacher of the Year Award from the Cal-Western Region of the National Association of Teachers of Singing (NATS), 2024 NATS Clifton Ware Group-Voice Pedagogy Award, 2021 Faculty Excellence in Research Award from the University of Utah College of Fine Arts, and the 2016 NATS Foundation Voice Pedagogy Award.
+He has presented research, lectures, and workshops for the Pan American Vocology Association, Voice Foundation, International Physiology and Acoustics of Singing Conference, Voice and Speech Trainers Association, Fall Voice Conference, Interdisciplinary Society for Quantitative Research in Music and Medicine, Voice Study Centre (UK), TEDxSaltLakeCity, University of Utah Voice Disorders Center, Utah Theatre Association, Idaho State Thespian Festival, and for NATS at chapter, district, regional, and national conferences.
 He has served NATS as Chapter President and District Governor and PAVA on the Board of Directors and as the Western Regional Governor.

 As a performer, Dr. Manternach’s staged roles range from Tamino in The Magic Flute to Eisenstein in Die Fledermaus to Miles Gloriosus in A Funny Thing Happened on the Way to the Forum.
 He made his European operatic debut as Belmonte in Die Entführung aus dem Serail in St. Anton, Austria.
 For two seasons he served as apprentice-artist at the Skylight Opera Theatre (WI) and has made solo appearances with the Milwaukee Symphony Orchestra, Cleveland Chamber Symphony, and Sinfonia Salt Lake, among others.

-A native of Iowa, Dr. Manternach earned a Bachelor of Arts in Music from Saint John’s University/College of Saint Benedict in Minnesota, a Master of Music in Vocal Performance from the University of Wisconsin-Milwaukee, and a Doctor of Music in Voice Performance and Literature from the Indiana University Jacobs School of Music.
+A native of Iowa, Dr. Manternach earned a B.A. in music from Saint John’s University/College of Saint Benedict in Minnesota, a Master of Music in vocal performance from the University of Wisconsin-Milwaukee, and a Doctor of Music degree in Voice Performance and Literature from the Indiana University Jacobs School of Music.
 He has completed all three levels of Contemporary Commercial Music training from the CCM Vocal Pedagogy Institute at the Shenandoah Conservatory in Virginia.
-He also became a UCV-trained Vocologist by completing the coursework of the Summer Vocology Institute.
+He also became an SVI-trained Vocologist by completing the coursework of the Summer Vocology Institute.

 He enjoys spending as much time outdoors as possible, exploring the Mountain West by hiking, skiing, camping, kayaking, and snowshoeing.
 He lives and dies (mostly dies) with Chicago Cubs baseball and University of Utah athletics.
 He and his wife, Erika, have two cats and serve as a kitten foster family for Best Friends Animal Society.